jvmqueen/queenlang-website/roadmap.md

 <img src="https://queenlang.org/images/first_hello_world.png" title="The very first Hello World, 19.02.2023" alt="First Hello World">

 - 2023, August: CLI Transpiler MVP has been released!
 More [here](https://github.com/jvmqueen/queen-of-java).
-- 2024, June-July: the first stable release of the IntelliJ Idea IDE Plugin is expected;
+- 2025, The first release of the Queen Language Server Protocol (https://microsoft.github.io/language-server-protocol/) is expected.
-- 2024 We should start presenting Queen at programming conferences;
+- 2025, We should start presenting Queen at programming conferences;
-- 2025 Possibly start implementing our own QDK, to replace the JDK;
+- 2026, Possibly start implementing our own QDK, to replace the JDK;